flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 [flutter_localizations README](
 {{site.github}}/flutter/flutter/blob/master/packages/flutter_localizations/lib/src/l10n/README.md).

+Once you've implemented your language-specific subclasses of GlobalMaterialLocalizations and LocalizationsDelegate, you just need to add the language and a delegate instance to your app.
-Finally, add Belarusan to the app's `supportedLocales` list, and add the `BeMaterialLocalizations` delegate instance to the app's `localizationsDelegates` list:
+Here's some code that sets the app's language to Belarusan and adds theBeMaterialLocalizations delegate instance to the app's localizationsDelegates list:

 {% prettify dart %}
 MaterialApp(